shavihara/LabExpert/py_backend/sen.txt

         }

     def get_error_rate(self):
-        if self.total_count == 0:
+        """Returns the percentage of readings that were errors""" if self.total_count == 0:
             return 0.0
         return (self.error_count / self.total_count) * 100.0

 def analyze_data_with_best_fit(all_data_points: list):
+    """
+    Performs scientifically accurate post-experiment analysis using
+    2nd-degree polynomial regression on the collected displacement-time data.

+    FIXED: Now uses less-smoothed live data as the basis for better accuracy.
+    """
     if not all_data_points or len(all_data_points) < 5:
         logger.warning("Insufficient data for polynomial fit")
         return []